 No, you don’t need to take calcium with vitamin D for vitamin D to be utilised in the body.
 However, if your diet is lacking in calcium, it may be beneficial to take the two nutrients together.
 Vitamin D helps calcium absorption in the body.

-If you are in doubt about whether or not you are deficient in vitamin D, have a chat to your GP.
+If you are in doubt about whether or not you are insufficient in vitamin D, have a chat to your GP.
 Your doctor can arrange a simple blood test which will determine if a vitamin D supplement is required or not.

 Yes.
 Vitamin D stores are stored deep in body fat, making it less bioavailable.